MIDFIELDR/midfieldr/docs/reference/completion_status.md

   Data frame or data frame extension (e.g., data.table or tibble).
   Required variables: `{mcid, timely_term}`.

-- midfield_rec:
+- midfield_table:

-  MIDFIELD records *degree* data frame or data frame extension.
-Required
+  Data frame or data frame extension of a MIDFIELD *degree* table.
-  variables: `{mcid, term_degree}`.
+  Required variables: `{mcid, term_degree}`.

 ## Value

 Data frame with the following properties:

 - Data frame class is preserved.
-Groups and keys are not preserved.

 - Rows are filtered for unique `mcid` values.

-- Columns `{mcid, timely_term}` are retained (all other columns are dropped).
-New columns added:
+- Columns `{mcid, timely_term}` are retained.
+All other columns are dropped and the following columns are added:

   - `term_degree.`   Character.
 Term in which the first degree(s) are completed, encoded `YYYYT`.
-Joined from `midfield_rec.`
+Joined from `midfield_table.`

   - `completion_status.`   Character.
 Possible values are "timely" for students completing a degree no later than their timely completion terms; "late" for students completing their program after their timely completion term; and "NA" for non-completers.

+- Groups and keys are not preserved.

 ## Details